Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

 However, keep in mind that different goby species have different activity levels and so would suit tanks with different bottom footprints.

-For this reason, in most cases, you’d want your aquarium to have been up and running for at least a year prior to introducing the sifter.
+For this reason, in most cases, you’d want your aquarium to have been up and running for at least a year before introducing the sifter.

-That being said, have a look at the sand sifting goby fish that could go in your saltwater aquarium:
+Here is a look at the sand-sifting goby fish that could help clean your saltwater aquarium sandbed:

 1. Diamond Goby – Valenciennea puellaris